Dando18/Dando18.github.io/_posts/2021-08-10-homemade-noises-part-1.md

 Not really, but I am much more likely to put a pedal on display if it looks good and I am then, in turn, more likely to use it if I see it frequently.

+After some practice I finally nailed the C&H design.

 ![Image of Booster Pedal Circuit Not Available](/images/booster-pedal-final-image.jpg)